ImperialCollegeLondon/MSE404-MM/docs/labs/lab07/readme.md

           The pressure is 0.2 kbar, which is very small.

 !!! warning "A word on the final pressure in the output file"
     The final pressure at the end of the optimisation might appear large.
-This is because at the end of the optimization, an `scf` calculation is automatically performed starting from the optimized structure.
-This is needed Quantum Espresso fixes the basis set as that for the original input structure during the calculation, so if the structure has changed a lot, you may calculate a different stress when starting from the relaxed structure.
+This is because at the end of the optimization, an `scf` calculation is automatically performed for the optimized structure.
+In this calculation, Quantum Espresso uses the same plane-wave basis as for the initial starting structure.
+If the structure has changed a lot, you may calculate a different stress when starting from the relaxed structure.
 You will be able to see from the final stress or pressure whether you should rerun your calculation.
 This artificial pressure due to the inadequacy of the plane-wave basis size is called the Pulay stress.
 You can look it up if interested.

 ### Bulk modulus of crystals
-With the PES, we can calculate the bulk modulus, B, which measures the resistance of a material to bulk compression.
-Mathematically, it is defined as the negative of the second derivative of the PES against the volume multiplied by the volume.
+From the PES, we can calculate the bulk modulus, B, which measures how difficult it is to compress the material.
+Mathematically, it is defined as the negative of the second derivative of the PES with respect to volume multiplied by the volume:

 $$
 B = -V\frac{d^2U}{dV^2}.
 $$

-Whereas Quantum Espresso prints the stress and pressure for you, it does not calculate the bulk modulus.
-You will need to distort the unit cell volume manually yourself and run multiple `pw.x` calculations to obtain the PES against the unit cell volume.
-In particular, you will need to change the cell parameter `A` to alter the cell volume.
+Whereas Quantum Espresso prints the stress and pressure for you, it does not automatically calculate the bulk modulus.
+You will need to distort the unit cell volume manually yourself and run multiple `pw.x` calculations to obtain the PES as function of the unit cell volume.
+In particular, you will need to change the cell parameter `A` to change the cell volume.
 Let's do this in the following task.

 !!! example "Task 5 - calculating the bulk modulus using the PES"
      - Go to the directory `05_cd_bm`.
 You should find an input file called `CD_0.000.in`.
 This is the reference input file representing a diamond structure with a relaxed lattice parameter.